zioCristia/esp-energy-monitor-v1/README.md

 You could use this board also if you want to use just on ct-sensor and maybe add it later on.
 The total cost for a board with two ct sensors (included) is around 20/25€.

-In the future I'm planning to add one other ct-sensor for conditioning power consuption and also to add an irrigation system for my garden as the current irrigation system controller is always inside the service panel.
+In the future I'm planning to add one other ct-sensor for conditioning power consuption and also to add an irrigation system for my garden as the current irrigation system controller is near the service panel.

 ![alt text](/images/pcb-installed.png)